 In 1989, measles cases exploded in North and Central America, including in the U.S. and were associated with unusually high morbidity and mortality.
-CDC officials did not offer an explanation for the increases but insisted that “measles vaccines appear to be as effective today as in the past.”
+CDC officials did not explain the increases but insisted that “measles vaccines appear to be as effective today as in the past.”
 They did, however, state that “analysis of contemporary strains of measles virus suggest that circulating viruses may have changed somewhat from past strains.”

 In 1998, CDC officials confirmed that the 1989-1990 measles outbreak, which caused a higher number of hospitalizations and deaths, was associated with circulation of Group 2 measles viruses, particularly D3, that were “genetically distinct from vaccine strains.”